nsapkota417/nsapkota417.github.io/_pages/about.md

 I am a Ph.D. candidate in the Department of Computer Science and Engineering (CSE) at the University of Notre Dame, where I am advised by Dr. Danny Chen.
 My research focuses on developing novel methods using Computer Vision, Deep Learning, Self-supervised Learning, and Graph Techniques to tackle challenges in Medical Image Analysis and build robust, automated, and data-efficient healthcare tools.
 I received my M.S. in CSE from the University of Notre Dame and my B.S. in Computer Science and Mathematics from the University of Southern Mississippi.

-I am currently searching for 2025 summer internships. 😊
+I am currently searching for 2026 Full Time Roles. 😊

 News
 ------